codethulu/bitventory/README.md

 STACK_LIMIT - The maximum size items in the inventory can stack to (99 default)

+SORTING_ACTIVE - Displays buttons to sort items (Buttons are only available on larger inventory windows) (True default)

 ``inventory = Inventory(NAME, ROWS, COLUMNS, X, Y, SCALE, STACK_LIMIT)``

 ## Example